Main Navigation

 • Link all categorical funding to inflationary increases in the general education formula.

-• Fully fund Special Education
+• Fully fund the Special Education cross subsidy.

 Enhance school safety and support mental health